 2. REACH TEST

-As per the airline requirements, you will need to have an arm-reach of 212cm (some airlines 210cm).
-The assessors will test that you can reach the 212cm mark.
+As per the airline requirements, you will need to have an arm reach of 212 cm – if you interview for Emirates*** and Qatar Airways or 210 cm if your assessment is for Etihad Airways.
+The assessors will test you can comfortably touch the vertical arm reach mark.

-The airlines need to recruit people who are able to co-operate, solve problems and work in teams.
+The airlines need to recruit people who are able to cooperate, solve problems and work well in teams.

 4. ENGLISH TEST

 You will be given 30 minutes for the English test.
 It is all in writing and it can include a short essay on a given topic such as: ‘Which is the most exciting place you ever visited and why’, ‘Why do you want to be a flight attendant’, ‘Why do you want to work for our airline’.
 There are also tests that include a short newspaper article followed by questions based on the article.
 Sometimes simple grammar is also included.
 Keep in mind that your English proficiency is tested during the entire day, from the Q&A, to the group exercise and final interview.